lgiordani/topology/twt.md

 2. the union of any (finite or infinite) number of open sets is an open set, and
 3. the intersection of any finite number of open sets is an open set.

-**Given terms**

-We are given a topological space.

-The _topological space_ is defined in 1.1.1

-We shall prove the three points of the preposition.

 **Proof**

+Given terms:
+* We are given a topological space.
+* The _topological space_ is defined in 1.1.1
+* We shall prove the three points of the preposition.

 1.2.2.1 and 1.2.2.2 are trivial consequences of definitions 1.1.1.1, 1.1.1.2, and 1.2.1.
 1.2.2.3 is not trivial, since 1.1.1.3 states that "the intersection of any two sets in $\tau$ belongs to $\tau$".